Zifou

-Faouzi Kojmane, better known by his stage name Zifou, born 20 July 1992 in Sedan is a French rapper and singer of Moroccan origin.
+Faouzi Kojmane, better known by his stage name Zifou, born July 20, 1992 in Sedan is a French rapper and singer of Moroccan origin.

+Life and Career

 He grew up in Roissy-en-Brie and in Pontault-Combault.
 He gained fame through his online postings in particular his May 2011 posting of "Chicha toute la nuit".

-In July 2012 he released his debut official single "C'est la hass" on Universal Music France followed by "On donne ça" that featured Léa Castel.
+In July 2012 he released his official debut single "C'est la hass" on Universal Music France followed by "On donne ça" that featured Léa Castel.